lkrishnamurthy/watson-cloud-functions/README.md

 ## Running the demo.

 - Get an API Key from weather.api APIs or use [IBM Cloud weather insights Api](https://console.bluemix.net/docs/services/Weather/weather_rest_apis.html#rest_apis)
-- Past the Weather API key into the cloud function action
+- Copy & Paste the Weather API key into the cloud function action.
 - Use the "Location" entity check node in the dialog tab and paste the userid and password within the context parameters for the response.
 - Wait till the training is complete
 - Use the "Try it" option inside Watson Assistant to now test your scenario